Bixbee

-Bixbee, is a benefit corporation based in Chicago, Illinois.
+Bixbee, was a benefit corporation based in Chicago, Illinois.
 Bixbee was co-founded in 2013 by Luis M. Garcia and Kalon R. Gutierrez.
-The company designs and sells children's products with a "One Here.
+The company designed and sold children's products with a "One Here.
 One There." mission: for every backpack purchased, a schoolbag with supplies is donated to a child in need.

+As of May 2025, Bixbee is no longer in operation.